Burnside problem for measure preserving groups of toral homeomorphisms and for 2-groups of toral homeomorphisms: Preliminaries.

-\begin{rem} Another proof of this property can be done by using the same property for the classical rotation set (see for example section 3 of \cite{GL2}) and the relations between different rotation sets.
+\begin{rem} Another proof of this property can be {obtained} by using the same property for the classical rotation set (see for example section 3 of \cite{GL2}) and the relations between different rotation sets.

 \end{rem}